rbeauchamp/AutoLLaMo/README.md

 ## 🙌 Acknowledgements
 We would like to thank the [Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT) contributors for their work and inspiration.
 AutoLLaMo builds from their efforts and enables contributions from C# developers in this space.
 Please visit [their website](https://news.agpt.co/) to learn more and support their project.

-## 🚀 Features
+## 🌟 Features

-- 🔄 Designed to expand its capabilities by creating its own Plugins
+- 🔄 Expands its capabilities by generating its own Plugins
 - 🔌 Extensibility with Plugins

 ## 🛠️ Prerequisites